Judging the franchises: Vikings have the present, Bears the future

 That's a more interesting question.

-The Bears appear to be headed for an overhaul no matter what they do tonight or in the remaining weeks of the 2021 season — starting with a new general manager and coach.
+The Bears appear to be headed for an overhaul no matter what they do Monday night or in the remaining weeks of the 2021 season — starting with a new general manager and coach.
 They have a few talented young players and a promising rookie quarterback.

 The Bears have an endearing history but have underachieved relative to their talent, winning just one Super Bowl despite building a historically dominant team in 1985.